Visuals on Unsplash (CC-0)

 If you experience or witness any unacceptable behaviour, or have any other concerns, please report it by contacting the organisers - Bérénice, Malvika and Yo. (firstname.lastname@example.org).

-Every second week, we host online cohort calls (1.5 hours each) where relevant content related to Open Life Science is shared and discussed with all participants of the program.
+Every second week, we host online cohort calls (1.5 hours each) where relevant content related to OLS is shared and discussed with all participants of the program.

 These cohort calls introduce new Open Science related topics that are relevant for our participants to develop their project and bring them to the next stage.